jackiehjm/stx-docs/doc/source/updates/kubernetes/the-firmware-update-orchestration-process.rst

 #.
 Alarm Query – is an update pre-check.

 #.
-Firmware update – non-service affecting update that can take over 45 minutes.
+Firmware update – is a non-service affecting update that can take over 45
+    minutes.

 #.
 Lock Host.